Cairnarvon/progscrape/README.md

 ## System requirements

-/prog/scrape requires Python 2.5 (recommended) or 2.6 to run.
+/prog/scrape requires Python 2.5 (recommended) or newer (but not Python 3.x) to run.
 If you're using Python 2.5, you will need to install the [`simplejson` module](http://pypi.python.org/pypi/simplejson/), if you haven't already.
-This is unnecessary for Python 2.6.
+This is unnecessary for Python 2.6 or newer.

 The optional progress bar requires a terminal which supports ANSI escape sequences.
 This includes most recent terminals and terminal emulators (post-1970s), but may not be supported on Windows.